Skilletyo/MutantGenZero/README.md

 Generates random zones for the TTRPG Mutant: Year Zero.

 Short and sweet little script I wrote on day one of trying to learn Python.
-All this does is to spit out some different names of enviroments and so on stored in variables.
+All this does is to spit out some different names of environments and such that are stored in variables.
-Also does some virtual dicerolling when it comes to the "difficulty" Originally scripted to be all in one file, but I lost my patience and separated them.
+Also does some virtual dicerolling when it comes to the "Difficulty" Originally scripted to be all in one file, but I lost my patience and separated them.

 Will probably revisit this once I've learned more and add some features